Revenue Pricing Model: How to Build A More Profitable Revenue Model? (infographic) 📈

 An asset sale model examples that challenge industry norms

 - MyFab (furniture retailer) have removed large amounts of production and supply chain costs from their invoice prices.
-They only produce and ship customers products directly from the manufacturing sites.
-There’s no: retail outlets, inventories, complicated distribution, or logistics networks.
+Thus, they only produce and ship customers products directly from the manufacturing sites.
+There are no: retail outlets, inventories, complicated distribution, or logistics networks.

 - Some medical technology firms are now implementing “unfulfilled volume” clauses in their contracts.
-Discounts are now withheld if the buyer (a hospital, usually) doesn’t reach the agreed thresholds in ordering.
+In effect, discounts are now withheld if the buyer (a hospital, usually) doesn’t reach the agreed thresholds in order.

 I will argue that ‘value’ is found in 2 main places: